 - 12.3 The term biodiversity is used to describe the variety of different types of life found on the planet and the variations within species.
-Biodiversity is fundamentally important to conserve for their own sake and they also offer significant social, environmental and economic benefits which are essential to life as we know it. - 12.4 The State of Nature Report published in 2019 describes: 'how the abundance and distribution of the UK's species has, on average, declined since 1970 and many metrics suggest this decline has continued in the most recent decade.
-There has been no let-up in the net loss of nature in the UK.' - 12.5 The Environment Bill received Royal Assent on 9 November 2021 and is now an Act of Parliament.
+Biodiversity is fundamentally important to conserve for its own sake and it also offers significant social, environmental and economic benefits which are essential to life as we know it. - 12.4 The State of Nature Report published in 2023 describes how the United Kingdom is one of the most nature-depleted countries in the world, experiencing significant loss of biodiversity.
+Declines have been noted in the abundance of terrestrial and freshwater species by 19% since 1970, invertebrate species have suffered a 13% decline, flowering plants have declined by 54% and bryophytes by 59%.
+There is therefore a clear need to respond to these biodiversity declines by ensuring sufficient consideration is given to biodiversity as part of the decision making process.

+- 12.5 The Environment Bill received Royal Assent on 9 November 2021 and is now an Act of Parliament.
 The Act is designed to 'improve air and water quality, tackle waste, increase recycling, halt the decline of species, and improve our natural environment'.
-The Act requires that developments and projects will now need to ensure there is at least a 10% net gain to biodiversity. - 12.6 Although the 10% biodiversity net gain (BNG) requirement has not yet been introduced into planning law, the Government published a consultation on Biodiversity Net Gain Regulations and Implementation on 11 January 2022.
-The consultation sets out proposals on the detail of implementation of mandatory BNG. - 12.7 Paragraphs 179 182 of the NPPF sets out the frameworks approach towards biodiversity and protected habitats. - 12.8 The South Staffordshire District Nature Recovery Network Mapping was undertaken by Staffordshire Wildlife Trust and published in 2020.
+The Act requires that developments and projects will now need to ensure there is at least a 10% net gain to biodiversity. - 12.6 Paragraphs 180 188 of the NPPF sets out the frameworks approach towards biodiversity and protected habitats. - 12.7 The South Staffordshire District Nature Recovery Network Mapping was undertaken by Staffordshire Wildlife Trust and published in 2020.
 It forms a strategic assessment of the district's biodiversity and habitat networks.
-The document outlines the existing picture of the district's nature network and describes key locations where habitats may be created or enhanced to contribute to nature's recovery.
-The South Staffordshire District Nature Recovery Network Mapping should be considered when off-site contributions are agreed. - 12.9 Applications for development affecting, or with the potential to affect, a nationally or locally designated site, protected species, priority species or priority habitat on the

-Red Data List, or habitat suitable for a protected species or species on this list, will need to be accompanied by an ecological survey.
-This survey shall be undertaken to the standards set out by BS42020:20132013 unless alternative approaches are agreed as being appropriate with the District Council's ecologist.
+The document outlines the existing picture of the district's nature network and describes key locations where habitats may be created or enhanced to contribute to nature's recovery. - 12.8 The Local Nature Recovery Strategy (LNRS) will be informed by the Nature Recovery Network Mapping exercise and will be published by Staffordshire County Council in due course (expected March 2025).
+This document will provide a strategic view of the importance of various habitat types throughout Staffordshire on a spatial basis, as well as highlighting priorities for nature recovery. - 12.9 The LNRS will be used to inform the strategic importance of habitats in the Secretary of State's biodiversity metric, the LNRS is expected to be completed in March 2025.
+In the interim period between biodiversity net gain becoming mandatory and the LNRS being published, interim guidance on the strategic importance of habitats will be published to ensure applicants apply this metric criterion appropriately. - 12.10 Applications for development affecting, or with the potential to affect a nationally or locally designated site, legally protected species, species or habitats of principal importance, or other species of conservation concern will need to be accompanied by an ecological impact assessment report.
+The ecological surveys and reports shall be undertaken in accordance with the most relevant published survey and reporting guidelines for the ecological feature(s) being surveyed or assessed, such as those detailed within Good Practice Guidance for Habitats and Species as issued by the Chartered Institute for Ecology and Environmental Management (or subsequent updated versions), and BS42020:2013 unless otherwise agreed with the district council's ecologist.